use FSC certified paper.

 Board of Directors

 FSC Board of Directors is accountable to the FSC members.
-It is made up of nine elected representatives, with three elected from each of the chambers for a three-year term.
+It is made up of twelve elected representatives, with four elected from each of the chambers for a four-year term.

 Director General leads a multicultural professional team at the FSC International Center in Bonn, Germany.
 In collaboration with the Global Network, the Director General runs FSC on a day-to-day basis.